Elopement Wedding Piper in Scotland

 A beautiful short ceremony took place and before long Gary and Jennifer were officially married.

-One of the most amazing parts of the day was watching Paul and Rachel alternate between their roles as Best man and Bridesmaid to photograph and with a couple of fixed cameras, video the ceremony.
+One of the most amazing parts of the day was watching Paul and Rachel alternate between their roles as Best Man and Bridesmaid to photographer and Videographer with a couple of fixed cameras, and a video to record the ceremony.
 Then Paul got the drone out and recorded some amazing footage as I led the newly weds back around the loch to the car park.

 I have been fortunate to be a wedding piper at a number of similar very small and intimate weddings and elopements in Scotland and it is truly an honour to be part of such an emotional and special day in people's lives.